 Easy vegan blondies that are ready in less than 45 minutes

-Pour the batter into the prepared pan and spread out evenly.
-Scatter the raspberries and halva on top of the batter and gently press them into the surface.
-Bake for 25-30 minutes.
+Put the blondie batter into the prepared pan and spread out evenly.
+Add the remaining 30g of chocolate on top along with the flakey salt then bake for 20-23 minutes.

 I recommend taking these out at the 20-minute mark as they'll continue cooking in the pan with the remaining heat.
 I also like to leave them in the fridge after they've cooled so they get even fudgier.